Skip to main content

 To verify this, perform these steps:

-1. Disconnect from the current virtual cluster and switch back to the host context.
+1. Switch your kube context from the virtual cluster to the host cluster by disconnecting.

 vcluster disconnect